Salcheto is… Sangiovese, Quality and Sustainability

 The Salcheto’s Enoteca is raised at the heart of the cellar, where wine is made.
 It is not an accident but a choice, to open all our doors to visitors, to really convey what we do.

 For this same reason that during the harvest period you can taste our wine, accompanied by one of our Brunch, experiencing the charm of the pick-up season all around.
-The kitchen serves daily lunches with special courses designed for us by friends chefs.
+The kitchen serves daily lunches with special courses designed for us by friends chefs and based mainly over our own garden’s vegetables.
 The scenery is magnificent, both in the dining room or from the terrace overlooking Montepulciano.

 We manage our environment… our most important business